ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 **Versions overview**

-- [Translations Versions](/contributing/translation-program/translation-versions/) _– What is included in each language version of ethereum.org_
+- [Content versions](/contributing/translation-program/content-versions/) _– Which pages are included in each content version of ethereum.org_

 ## Eth2 Launchpad Translations {#eth2-launchpad}